idapgroup/xcode-localization-parser/README.md

-# xcode-localization-parser
+# Xcode Localization Helper
-A shell script to download a CSV file from Google Sheets, parse it into .lproj files.
+A shell script to download a CSV file from Google Sheets and parse it into .lproj files.